 A cold oil check is unreliable.
-011 should be checked within 10 minutes after stopping engine
+Oil should be checked within 10 minutes after stopping engine.

-- \10.
-Aircraft forms Complete In addition to established requirements for reporting any system defects, unusual and excessive operation such as hard landings, etc, the flight crew will also make entries on DA Form 2408-13 to indicate when limits in the operator's manual have been exceeded. - 11.
-Aircraft Check secured.
-Lock cabin door as required.
+10. Aircraft forms - Complete.
+In addition to established requirements for reporting any system defects. unusual and excessive operation such as hard landings. etc., the flight crew will also make entries on DA Form 2408-13 to indicate when limits in the operator's manual have been exceeded.